-- Each school participating in the tournament series will be responsible to pay any and all expenses related to the team at the regional, sectional level and super-sectional levels - 2) In the State Final Tournament, the teams participating in the tournament shall be reimbursed in accordance with the following:
+- 1. Each school participating in the tournament series will be responsible to pay any and all expenses related to the team at the regional and sectional levels. - 2.
+In the State Final Tournament, the teams participating in the tournament shall be reimbursed in accordance with the following:

-Round Trip Flat Rate
+Round Trip

-Mileage to ReimburseState Final Site ment Mileage
+Mileage to Flat Rate State Final Site Reimbursement Mileage

-0-150 miles \$ 500.00 \$2.00/mile

-151-300 miles \$1,000.00 \$2.00/mile

-301-over miles \$1,500.00 \$2.00/mile
+0-150 miles \$500.00 \$2.00/mile 151-300 miles \$1,000.00 \$2.00/mile 301-over miles \$1,500.00 \$2.00/mile

-3) Neither the State Association nor the tournament management will assume responsibility for unusual or extraordinary expenses.
-Individual schools entering the tournament series must be ready themselves to assume responsibility for unusual expenses due to accident, inclement weather, fire, theft or any other extraordinary cause.
+3. Neither the State Association nor the tournament management will assume responsibility for unusual or extraordinary expenses.
+Individual schools entering the tournaments must be ready themselves to assume responsibility for unusual expenses due to accident, inclement weather, fire, theft or any other extraordinary cause.